antagon/TCHunt-ng/README.md

 	 -p  preserve access time of files analyzed
 	 -v  show version information

+## Environment

+The behavior of TCHunt-ng is affected by the following environment variables.

+The environment variable MAGIC can be be used to override default magic file name.
+Please note that doing so may affect other programs that rely on *libmagic*.

 ## Exit status

 TCHunt-ng exits with one of the following exit codes: